kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/05_chapter_IV.md

 according to the difficulties of the road.
-During these brief halts he lifts his load off his back, resting it on a sort of crutch formed by a short pole, furnished at the top with a wide flat support and at the bottom with a broad wooden foot, m order that it may not sink in the soil.
+During these brief halts he lifts his load off his back, resting it on a sort of crutch formed by a short pole, furnished at the top with a wide flat support and at the bottom with a broad wooden foot, in order that it may not sink in the soil.

 After the daily storm comes the usual clear evening.
 By half-past eight the whole camp is at rest.
 Near the kiltas which contain the treasury of small